greg1951/react-readme-docs/README-Section8-EatAndSplit.md

 }
 ```

-The button functionality was componentized as well, which reused some of the detail about buttons, making use of chidren properties to render the button name.
+The button functionality was componentized, which reused some of the detail about a button (e.g. *className*).
+It made use of **chidren properties** to render the button name.

 ```javascript
 function Button({children}) {